 Meet your guides and fellow travelers at 7am at our host hotel located in Henderson, Nevada (approx. 20 minutes from Las Vegas).
 A brief orientation ensures we're all prepared before we load into our private van and set out for Death Valley National Park, the largest national park in the contiguous United States.
 We drive to the far northern corner of Death Valley where we explore the ghost town of Rhyolite.
-Afterward we?ll be fitted for our bikes and begin our ride through the desert to Stovepipe Wells.
+Afterward we’ll be fitted for our bikes and begin our ride through the desert to Furnace Creek.
 We take in our first spectacular views of this vast national park and catch glimpses of the salt flats and sand dunes as we drop nearly 3,000 ft in elevation.
-After reaching our campground at Stovepipe Wells, we leave our bikes behind and venture out onto the nearby Mesquite Flat dunes for a memorable Death Valley sunset.
-We spend the next two nights in at Stovepipe Wells.
+After reaching our campground at Furnace Creek, we venture out onto the nearby Mesquite Flat dunes for our first memorable Death Valley sunset.
+We settle into our comfy camp for the next six nights.
 Lunch and dinner included.

 After breakfast and climbing between three and seven miles of undulating roads (depending on rider desire), we reach the high point of our ride: Towne Pass (4,956').
 From the pass we enjoy the fantastic panoramas and rush of a fabulous downhill descent to Panamint Springs.
 This afternoon, we hike to Darwin Falls, a lovely spring-fed waterfall located in the middle of the desert.
 Our trail meanders through an oasis of cottonwoods and willows, and includes some easy rock scrambling and stream crossings.
 We shuttle back to Stovepipe Wells in our van in time to freshen up before dinner tonight.
 All meals included.